samarth3125/samarth3125/README.md

 # 👋 Hi there!
 I'm Samarth

 🎓 I’m a Computer Science student passionate about full-stack web development and building real-world projects.
-💻 Currently working on a **Restaurant Management System** using HTML, CSS, and JavaScript.

 ---